Kauai with Kids: Exploring the Garden Isle with Your Family

 Poipu Beach: The Best Family Beach on Kauai

-But the real magic of Poipu Beach is the wildlife.
+The real magic of Poipu is the wildlife.
 Hawaiian monk seals haul out on the sand here regularly.
 When one shows up, volunteers from the Hawaii Marine Mammal Consortium set up a perimeter with signs and ropes to give the seal space, and your kids can watch from a respectful distance.
 These are critically endangered animals, one of the rarest seal species in the world, and seeing one nap on the beach five feet from sunbathers is the kind of experience that turns kids into conservationists.
 Bring a pair of compact binoculars so the kids can get a closer look without disturbing the seal.

 Tunnels Beach and Snorkeling on the North Shore